googlearchive/polymer-element-catalog/guides/paper-iron-layout.md

 [Demonstration](/elements/paper-header-panel?view=demo:demo/index.html)

-## Creating a responsive side navigation
+## Creating a responsive navigation drawer

 Use `paper-drawer-panel` to create a left-side or right-side navigation menu.